-I have worked additionally as a fully qualified NHS Cognitive Behavioural Therapist (CBT) and Integrative Psychotherapist since 2013.
+In 2013 I became fully qualified as an NHS IAPT High Intensity Cognitive Behavioural Therapist (CBT) and as an Integrative Psychotherapist.

-My approach is "Integrative", meaning I integrate a number of theories and approaches into my work clients.
+My approach is "Integrative", meaning I integrate several theories and approaches into my work with clients.
 The solid underpinning of all my therapeutic work lies in the knowledge that it is ultimately the emerging relationship between client and therapist - that's you and me - that heals.

 Please note: During the COVID-19 crisis I am only providing my services via phone, FaceTime or online (ZOOM).

 (My consulting room is 1 mile north of Chesham Town Centre in Buckinghamshire.
 I am in easy reach of Amersham, Berkhamstead, Aylesbury, Hemel Hempstead, High Wycombe.
 There is ample parking space.)

 Training, qualifications & experience

 I am a BACP Registered and Accredited Counsellor & Psychotherapist; and BABCP Accredited CBT Psychotherapist.
 I am also a qualified and experienced Supervisor.

 - In 2003 I gained a Diploma in Counselling (person-centred).